rgknp/AIDayLabs/lab01.1-computer_vision/1_Setup.md

 ![New Cosmos DB](./resources/assets/create-cosmosdb-portal.png)

 Once you click this, you'll have to fill out a few fields as you see fit.
-Set _Location_ to the region that is closest to you from the following list: East US, West US, Southeast Asia, North Europe, West Europe, Brazil South, Australia East.
+Set _Location_ to the region that is closest to you from the following list: East US, West US, Southeast Asia, West Europe.

 ![Cosmos DB Creation Form](./resources/assets/create-cosmosdb-formfill.png)